savaki/reagent-nodejs/README.md

 Isomorphic reagent app with both server and client side rendering.

+Note: This code is very alpha, use at your own risk.

 Initial rendering happens with reagent on the server side in node, subsequent action render through reagent in the browser.